 Following your procedure, we will instruct you to use a product that has been shown to provide more comfort and to promote more rapid recovery.
-It is called Dermal-AID GEL.
-It is the only product that we want you to use on your newly-resurfaced skin until you are fully healed.
+It is the only product that we want you to use on your newly-resurfaced skin until you are fully healed or otherwise instructed.

 The objective during the first week is to prevent and abundance of dry crusts or "scabs" from forming.
-Dermal-AIDTM is the best product we have found to help achieve this goal.
+The specifically prescribed lubricant you should find in your "Black Bag" is the best product we have found to help achieve this goal.